flemingsyaifullah/testapp/README.md

 - display the same columns as the existing UI
 - Add column Plate Number Expired Date at the UI
 - Add column Status at the UI with below condition</br>
-  For Domestic Car
+  For domestic car type
   - if plate number expired date <= 5 years of the date now then Status should be displayed "Bisa dijual"
   - if plate number expired date > 5 years of the date now then Status should be displayed "Tidak bisa dijual" </br>

-  For CBU Car
+  For CBU car type
   - if plate number expired date <= 3 years of the date now then Status should be displayed "Bisa dijual"
   - if plate number expired date > 3 years of the date now then Status should be displayed "Tidak bisa dijual"